ixydo/gpg-smartcard-automation/README.md

 encrypted USB device, and even better to have a print out of it, as is prepared by paperkey.

-The generate master key backups are stored at:
+The generated master key backups are stored at:

 - $(GPGHOME)/DATA-airgapped/key-master.asc
 - $(GPGHOME)/DATA-airgapped/paperkey-master.txt

 ### Separate signing, encryption and authentication sub keys